Category Archives: Uncategorized

 Kathy Alexander

-Kathy Alexander, a longtime member of the Guild and seasoned Etsy seller, has been knitting & crocheting since she was ten years old.
+Kathy Alexander, a longtime member of the Guild, has been knitting & crocheting since she was ten years old.
 She got curious after watching her mother knit, decided to try it, and hasn’t looked back since!

 grandson-modeling